flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 Coordinating these resources is inherently complex.
 Hell, coordinating anything is complex.
 I still remember the first time I got smacked in the face with a baseball in little league thanks to a lack of coordination.
-There was also an time period where I, as a child, took tae kwon do classes and frequently ended up sitting with my back against the wall with my eyes closed in pain because a) my mom for some reason refused to buy me an athletic cup and b) I did not possess
+There was also a time period where I, as a child, took tae kwon do classes and frequently ended up sitting with my back against the wall with my eyes closed in pain because a) my mom for some reason refused to buy me an athletic cup and b) I did not possess